raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 ## The Astro Pi computers

-The Astro Pis aboard the ISS are two modified Raspberry Pi 4 8GB computers, kitted out with extra sensors, cameras, and processors, and packed into a custom aluminium flight case.
-The onboard v2 Sense HAT provides temperature, humidity, gyroscope, magnetometer, and light/colour sensors, allowing you to measure things like the magnetic field and acceleration.
+The Astro Pis aboard the ISS are two modified Raspberry Pi 4 8GB computers, kitted out with extra sensors and cameras, and packed into a custom aluminium flight case.
+The onboard v2 Sense HAT provides temperature, humidity, gyroscope, magnetometer, and light/colour sensors, allowing you to measure things like the local magnetic field and acceleration.
 There is also a powerful Raspberry Pi High Quality Camera with a 5mm lens that can take amazing pictures of the Earth.
 Plus, these computers can do real-time machine learning thanks to the attached Coral ML accelerators.

 ![Animation of the Astro Pi computers being taken apart](images/AstroPi2-animation.gif)